andreas-thor/slidewikidbs/bugs.md

 + Deleting decks
 + PDF export in landscape format
 + Adding decks to playlists more intuitive (edit decks ...); drag&drop or something like that
++ bulk upload of slides in HTML format